 Here are some tips:

-Tip 10: Read Your Own Content¶
+Tip 10: Read your own content¶

-We do not wish to annoy you with repetition, but we must reiterate tip 4.
-Additionally, when you write new content, finish it, wait a few days, and then read it again!
+When you write new content, finish it, wait a few days, and then read it again!

 - Daniele Procida: “What nobody tells you about documentation (May 19, 2017) - A very good blogpost about different kind of manuals.